- Using Salsa as a Pizza Sauce

 Are you wondering if you can use salsa as a pizza sauce?

-Read on to find out if you can use salsa as a pizza sauce, tips on how to use salsa as a pizza sauce, how to make salsa, and much more!
+Yes, you can use salsa as pizza sauce.
+Salsa is a great pizza sauce substitute.
+Read on to find out how to use salsa as a pizza sauce, tips on how to use salsa as a pizza sauce, how to make salsa, and much more!

 You might even want to make it your own and see what happens.